pradyumna1/vald/docs/contributing/benchmark-test-guide.md

 - io.Reader with 10 data and data is a struct with 10 field
 - io.Reader with 100 data and data is a struct with 10 field
 - io.Reader with 100 data and data is a struct with 50 field

+These testing data are focus on measuring the performance of how the size of the data affect the performance of the function.

+One more example, to test the [queue performance](https://github.com/vdaas/vald/blob/master/internal/worker/queue.go#L116), we should test the folowing data:

+- push 1 item to queue
+- push 10 items to queue
+- push 100 items to queue

+Since there are cache to store the queue elements, we should test the number of execution to ensure the performance of queue.

 ### Testing result